 Drivers Education Programs and Courses

-- Register for classes: View student classes or parent sessions.
+- Register for classes: View student classes or parent sessions online and register now.

 Information and Requirements

 Driver education promotes and teaches safe driving attitudes, defensive driving skills, and respect for the rules of the road.
 It prepares students for the Registry of Motor Vehicles license exam; and it strives to prevent or reduce accidents and fatalities that involve young drivers.

 - 15 years, 9 months: Students can begin classroom instruction

 - 16 years: Legal age to operate with a Learner’s Permit.

 - 16 1/2 years: Legal age (to the day) to be licensed with a Driver Education Certificate.

 - 18 years: Legal age (to the day) to be licensed without a Driver Education Certificate.